Nijntje94/icarus-docker-server/README.md

 ## Troubleshooting

-**Server vraagt niet om wachtwoord**
+**Server doesn't ask for password**
-- Check of ServerSettings.ini correct is aangemaakt
+- Check if ServerSettings.ini is created correctly
-- Herstart de container: `docker-compose restart icarus`
+- Restart the container: `docker-compose restart icarus`

-**Kan niet verbinden**
+**Cannot connect**
-- Check firewall regels
+- Check firewall rules
-- Verify poorten zijn open: `sudo ss -tulpn | grep -E '17777|27015'`
+- Verify ports are open: `sudo ss -tulpn | grep -E '17777|27015'`

-**Server naam is een random nummer**
+**Server name is a random number**
-- Check of `-SteamServerName` parameter in GAME_PARAMS staat
+- Check if `-SteamServerName` parameter is in GAME_PARAMS
-- Herstart de container
+- Restart the container

 ## Credits